Xcel Brands, Inc. (XELB) CEO Robert D'Loren on Q4 2019 Results - Earnings Call Transcript

 Walter Schenker

-I was pleased to see along with many other companies, the textile brands is producing compensation during this very trying period.
+I was pleased to see along with many other companies, the Xcel brands is reducing compensation during this very trying period.
 Could you give us some sense just thinking about the cost structure?
 What type of percentage change there might be, if not for the broadly, at least the top few executives?

 Robert D’Loren

 So we -- one, we reduced 2019 bonus income to senior executives that was payable at the end of March; and two, we made and across the board reduction of all employees, including our on-air guest.
 We will continue to look at this based upon where we're forecasting our cash flows.
 And the good news for us is 75% or approximately 75% of our overhead is variable and we will adjust as needed.
-But based on the cash flow analysis that we've been looking at, we've made the appropriate level of cuts across the Board and treated everyone as fairly as we could.
+But based on the cash flow analysis that we've been looking at, we've made the appropriate level of cuts across the board and treated everyone as fairly as we could.

 Walter Schenker